 Students interested by Entrepreneurial aspects of financial management can also take our Certificate in Entrepreneurship as part of their degree program.

 Geneva is a great place to gain real-world experience as you study Finance and Economics.
 Our city has an international reputation as a financial center, with a 500-year tradition as a center of trade, an ideal geographic location in a secure and competitive economy, and because of the city’s reliability and trust for quality standards.

-Geneva's location in the heart of Europe and its proximity to Africa and the Middle East, its highly skilled, multilingual workforce, and its political stability and safety make it particularly attractive to multinationals.
+Geneva's location in the heart of Europe and its proximity to Africa and the Middle East, its highly skilled, multilingual workforce and its political stability and safety make it particularly attractive to multinationals.
 Around 130 multinational companies are based in Geneva Lake region.
-They are predominantly involved in trading, banking, watchmaking, fragrances, pharmaceuticals & biotechnology and in luxury.
+They are predominantly involved in trading, banking, watchmaking, fragrances, pharmaceuticals and biotechnology and in luxury.

 Geneva as a Finance Center

 Studying Finance in Geneva gives you access to a rich and forward-thinking business community in the world of Finance.
 More than 3,200 finance-related companies operate here and account for more than 35,600 jobs in our region.
 There are 92 banks in Geneva, including 22 commercial and investment banks and 51 foreign-owned banks.
 In addition, there are hundreds of independent financial advisors, financial intermediaries, insurance companies and accounting firms based here.

 No other financial center in the world boasts the same concentration of skills as Geneva in areas related to commodity trading.
 This unique constellation comprises the main banking institutions with expertise in trade financing, leaders in this sector, including the global leader in inspection and certification, not to mention the large numbers of consulting firms and law firms that provide essential services to this industry.
 Geneva is the global leader in trade finance.